Jeunese/jeunese.github.io/docs/overview.md

 Information developers (or IX technical authors) don't just create product documentation.
 We're also concerned with UI copy, visual design, and interactions with the UI itself.

 To this end, as well as creating product documentation, IX technical authors typically help write and review in-product content for end-users in a [UX writing](/ux-writing) capacity.
+UX writing is the process of creating in-product content for the UI of digital products to help the end-user interact with it.
 We collaborate *with* designers to contribute to the UI for an effective and engaging user experience.

 As with product documentation, this can involve issue tracking software, and be implemented as part of agile and sprint cycles.